 English often uses the present continuous (example below with choisir) instead of the present indicative, so you’ll end up using the present indicative a lot more often in French than you do in English.
 In English, the present often has an implied regularity or habitual connotation to it.
-The French indicative can be used to talk about habitual actions, but has a less strong connotation than English, and is mainly used to describe something happening presently or that will occur immediately.
+The French indicative can be used to talk about habitual actions, but it has a weaker connotation than English and is mainly used to describe something happening presently or that will occur immediately.

 I am choosing [pres. continuous] / I choose [present indicative] = Je choisis [present indicative]

 If you’ve already begun learning French, you’ve definitely noticed that French words are rarely phonetic, meaning that the pronunciation rules diverge from the written form.
 In the table below, you can see what the endings sound like.